-Validation: Validation issue appears during creating a new customer account.
-If you’ve created a password that doesn’t meet passwords’ requirements you didn’t receive a notification about the problem and it’s unclear with the next step.
+Validation: A validation issue appears while creating a new customer account.
+If you’ve created a password that doesn’t meet passwords requirements you didn’t receive a notification about the problem and it’s unclear with the next step.

 Support only Magento back-end: It is restricted to only Magento as platform specific.

 It’s amazing to see that progressive web apps functionality has provided businesses with many advantages like discoverability and engagement with low cost of development.
 This new era of eCommerce management is ready to cater customers with an experience that will definitely hold their interest and the businesses will drive more visitor traffic.